Open Archways: by the light of the same moon

 The exhibit Open Archways presents this shared cultural tapestry: the intersections between Muslim and Jewish culture that begin with the use of the moon as our clock.

 The Bowery Art Collective lends its space to demonstrate these connections through imagery and form, voice and sound.
-The show, curated by Aakef Khan and Hannah Finkelshteyn, artists of Muslim and Jewish background, will create an open space for Muslim and Jewish art to thrive.
+The show, curated by Aakef Khan and Hannah Finkelshteyn, creates an open space for fifteen Muslim and Jewish artists to exhibit their works, share their visions and collaborate.

-Our artists will reach across the gaps of national identities, religions and beliefs.
-We will build an artistic bridge between communities, beginning with the lunar calendar that we have always shared.
+Our artists will reach across the gaps of national identities, religions and beliefs — an artistic bridge between communities, beginning with the lunar calendar that we have always shared.